Romance in the style of 1831. |

 occurrence, however, for she was a good-natured, much-enduring woman.

-TEACHERS: I wonder what students today would say about this kind of schooling.
+NOTE TO TEACHERS: I wonder what students today would say about this

 Larcom’s father died when she was young, leaving her mother to raise eight children by herself.
 The family moved to Lowell, Massachusetts and her mother started taking in boarders, girls working in the mills of the town.
 Lucy went to a real grammar school for the first time.